Skip to main content

 Fabro validates the run config when it loads:

-• Variable check — Any $variable in the DOT file without a matching [vars] entry produces an error.
+• Variable check — Any undefined workflow template variable in the Graphviz file produces an error.

-Use --preflight to validate a run config without executing it:
+Use fabro preflight to validate a run config without executing it: